 Although I was dressed modesty people frowned as I walked along alone, I noticed that there were no other women walking alone in the streets, I was one of a kind.

 At the edge of the jetty there was a man who was with three young sons between the ages of 5 and 8 and as I stood looking at the Tigris.
 The children picked up fist sized stones and threw them at my feet.
 They stung and hurt, the man who was with them just quietly watched as I flinched at the pain of being stoned.

-My first reaction was to I quickly leave the jetty area so that meant no swimming in the Tigris at Dirabakir.
+I quickly left the jetty area so that meant no swimming in the Tigris at Dirabakir.

-I decided it would be safer to go to a shopping street so walked down a busier street that had shops each side with the shop keepers sitting in the doorways in the morning sun.
+I decided it would be safer to go to a shopping street so walked down a busier street that had shops each side.
+The shop keepers sitting in the doorways in the morning sun.